 1. Don't assume everyone speaks English in Tokyo.

-2. Keep your hotel name and addresses (written in Japanese) on you at all times.
+2. Keep your hotel name and address (written in Japanese) on you at all times.

-It is very comprehensive system but can be very confusing.
+It is a very comprehensive system, but can be confusing.

 4. People are very quiet on subways and trains in Japan.

 Stay quiet when riding public transit.

 5. People walk to the left on stairs on streets, or in crowded passageways in Tokyo.

 6. Do not wear your shoes or slippers on tatami mats.

 Be sure to double check the map before hopping on the train.

 8. Free wifi is not abundant in Japan, so consider purchasing a sim card.

 9. Japan has a tropical climate and it rains often.